andyshuxin/todo_list_howto/how_to.md

 Here are what we don't need at the moment:

-1. the app doesn't need to save the tasks for the long term, even if a refresh will wipe out everything, and
+1. the app doesn't need to save the tasks for the long term, even if a refresh will wipe out everything;

+2. it doesn't have to be able to remove items from the list; and

-2. it doesn't need to be pretty.
+3. it doesn't need to be pretty.

 Step 2: Plan the Outline
 ------------------------